codihuston/ustrending/README-K8S.md

     the docker image process via `.dockerignore`, so you shouldn't see any performance drops as as result of installing dependencies

-1. From the project root, run the `Skaffold` config file
+1. From the `skaffold` directory in the project root, run the `Skaffold` config file

     ```cmd
     skaffold dev